Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 The Bottom Line

-As you can see, there are various ways to get rid of stray cats.
-Try out a few of these methods and see which ones work best.
+As you can see, there are a variety of ways to get rid of stray cats.
+Try out a few of these methods and see which ones work best for you.

 If they aren’t posing much of a problem and are mostly just passing through, you may be comfortable seeing them around.